tworsum4yu/Tutorial-README-Placeholder/README.md

 - Use relative paths for all assets (e.g., `./images/logo.png`).
 - Test locally by opening `index.html` in your browser.
-- Minify CSS/JS if desired.
 - Confirm the site works without any backend dependencies.

 ---
-## 2. S3 (Static Hosting or Asset Storage)
+## 2. S3 (Static Hosting)
-You can host the static site directly on S3 or use it as an asset bucket for your containerised deployment.
+The aim here is to push our static website onto S3 to be stored.

 ### Steps
 - Create a new S3 bucket (name must be globally unique).